primeroIMS/primero/docker/README.md

 ```bash
 ssh -nNT -L $HOME/docker.sock:/var/run/docker.sock user@remoteserver.com
 ```

+Note, this call must be left running in a terminal.
+You can append the `-f` flag to the ssh call to background the call.

 This will map your remote docker socket onto the local file system.
 In order to use the socket, you have to tell Docker through an environment variable.